d12frosted/elpa-mirror/melpa/monkeytype-readme.txt

 Emacs Monkeytype is a typing game/tutor inspired by monkeytype.com but for Emacs.

 Features:

 - Type any text you want.

-- Practice mistyped words.

-- UI customisation.

 - Mode-line live WPM (`monkeytype-mode-line-interval-update' adjust the update frequency).